JustinHoyt/sdl_ios_guides/docs/Displaying Information/Text Images and Buttons/index.md

 All text, images, and soft buttons must be sent as part of a `SDLShow` RPC.

 !!!
 NOTE
 You do not need to send `SDLShow` requests if you are using the `SDLScreenManager`.
-The `SDLScreenManager` makes it simple to create and update your app's UI.
+The screen manager makes it simple to create and update your app's UI.
 To find out more, please go to [Displaying Information/Creating the User Interface](Displaying Information/Creating the User Interface).
 !!!

 ### Text